 Crisis Phone Support

 In an emergency, call 911 or go to the nearest emergency care facility.
-You can also call the National Suicide Prevention Lifeline 1-800-273-TALK (8255).
+You can also call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).

 VA Encourages Veterans and Families to Start Talking About Mental Health